Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: The universal and homogeneous nondeterministic system

 \item[(\ref{itm: notion of universality embedding})] By construction, $(U,T)$ also is embedding universal, provided that `embedding' is understood as a multi-valued function.
 This sense of `embedding' comes natural in a multi-valued setting, but it is not the usual `injective function' idea of an embedding.

 \item[(\ref{itm: notion of universality Turing})] Since every Turing machine can be seen as a dynamical system, it is a factor of and embeds into the universal system.
-Such an ef-pair can be seen as a simulation: each state of the Turing machine corresponds to a set of states of the universal system, and each dynamic step of the Turing machine is matched by a step in the universal system, and vice versa.
+Such an ef-pair can be seen as a simulation (see remark~\ref{rmk: simulation and abstraction}).
 Thus, in this sense, $(U,T)$ is Turing universal.

 \item[(\ref{itm: notion of universality approximation})] Whether $(U,T)$ is approximation universal depends on the understanding of `approximation'.
 Simulation understood as an ef-pair is, in a sense, best possible approximation, so in this sense $(U,T)$ is approximation universal.
 But a sense of a universal function approximator (as with neural networks or differential equations) is not available in our general setting here, as there are no associated real-valued functions that can approximate a given function.